Incorporating covariates

 Heteroskedasticity robust sampling variance estimator of \(\hat{\tau}_{ols}\)

-• Including \(X_i\) may reduce the sampling variance to the degree of correlated with the potential outcome.
+• Including \(W_i\) may reduce the sampling variance to the degree it is correlated with the potential outcome.

 • The price paid for this is to give up the finite-sample unbiasedness.